Yes. The average modern human can survive without meat. However, they should keep certain nutrient needs in mind!

 As mentioned in the last section, cutting out meat has many potential health benefits.

-Candy anyone?
-While replacing meat with candy may reduce animal cruelty, you miss out on many essential nutrients.
-This can put you at potential risk for deficiencies (longer term side effect) and (very likely) a hangry you (short term side effect).
+While replacing meat with candy- for example, may reduce animal cruelty, you miss out on many essential nutrients.
+This can put you at potential risk for deficiencies (longer term side effect) and (very likely) a hangry you (a short term side effect).

 See the theme here?
-In order to have a healthy meat free diet, we need to ensure we get a variety of (preferably) whole foods sans meat.
-Depending on your diet and situation, you may need to add some supplements as well.
+In order to have a healthy meat free diet, we need to ensure we replace meat with appropriate nutrient dense substitutions.

 So, if you aren’t living in major food dessert (for example) and want to go meat free but aren’t convinced about the health benefits, there is one thing most of us can agree on:

-A meat free diet is undeniably healthier for our fine furry friends (the animals) and our shared home (the planet).
+A meat free diet is undeniably healthier for our fine furry friends (the animals).

-There are many ways to get enough protein without meat.
-In fact, those who eat meat frequently may get more protein than they need and here’s why:
+There are so many ways to get enough protein without meat!
+Interestingly, many western meat eaters might actually get more protein than they need and here’s why:

 And if your trainer at the gym told you that the protein quality of plant based proteins are inferior to meat, tell her to read this article!